alanng10/class-lang/Docue/Article/Word/a.md

 Word "think" has meaning that is thinking.

-Word "prac" has meaning that is practical limit.
+Word "practic" has meaning that is practical limit.

 Word "config" has meaning that is configured.